Modern slavery statement

 The output of this activity will serve as a measure of our effectiveness in combating slavery and human trafficking.

-The overall risk for the Group related to Modern Slavery Act compliance is deemed low, for the following reasons:
+The Group consider the risk related to the Modern Slavery Act compliance is deemed low, for the following reasons:

 Training